-PNC Bank has the ability to offer up to \$10.0 billion of its commercial paper to provide additional liquidity.
-As of December 31, 2022, there were no issuances outstanding under this program.
+Under PNC Bank's 2013 commercial paper program, PNC Bank has the ability to offer up to \$10.0 billion of its commercial paper to provide additional liquidity.
+As of December 31, 2023, there were no issuances outstanding under this program.

-Additionally, PNC Bank may access funding from the parent company through deposits placed at the bank or through issuing senior unsecured notes.
+Additionally, PNC Bank may also access funding from the parent company through deposits placed at the bank or issuing intercompany senior unsecured notes.